-According to the Bureau of Labor Statistics, all United States veterinary colleges require applicants to submit scores from one of three tests: the GRE (Graduate Record Examination); the VCAT (Veterinary College Admissions Test); or the MCAT (Medical College Admissions Test).
+According to the Bureau of Labor Statistics, all United States veterinary colleges require applicants to submit scores from one of three tests: the GRE (Graduate Record Examination); the VCAT exam (Veterinary College Admissions Test); or the MCAT (Medical College Admissions Test).
 After graduation, veterinarians are also required to pass a standardized licensing exam; some graduates may have to take state standardized tests as well.

 Graduate Record Examination (GRE)

 Students must prove their ability to effectively and clearly articulate complex ideas; they also must be able to evaluate and analyze written excerpts, as well as solve problems in the areas of geometry, arithmetic, algebra and data analysis.
-As of 2010, the fee for taking the GRE is $160.
+As of 2019, the fee for taking the GRE is $205.

 The Bureau of Labor Statistics reports that 4 of the 28 accredited U.S. veterinary colleges require students to submit scores from the VCAT (Veterinary College Admissions Test).
 Students are given approximately three hours to answer more than 200 multiple choice questions.
 Candidates must complete 50 questions in biology, 50 questions in organic and inorganic chemistry, 40 questions in reading comprehension, 40 questions on quantitative reasoning and 50 questions regarding verbal skills.
 The VCAT is typically offered every year during October and November.
-Testing fees vary; as of 2010, students usually pay between $50 and $65 to take the test.
+Testing fees for the VCAT exam vary; as of 2019, students usually pay between $50 and $65 to take the test.

 Medical College Admissions Test (MCAT)

 Two of the 28 accredited veterinary colleges in the United States require students to submit scores from the Medical College Admissions Test (MCAT), according to the Bureau of Labor Statistics.
 The MCAT has three multiple choice sections that test students on the following subjects: verbal reasoning, biological sciences and physical sciences.
 Students also are required to submit a writing sample.
-MCAT scores average a 30 out of a possible 45 points (15 points per multiple choice section).
-On a scale of J to T, the average writing score is a P. As of 2010, taking the MCAT costs $210; students may take the test up to three times in one year.
+A vet school essay example can be found online to help students create a well-written submission.